pom75/nimiqWP/README.md

 # Donation

 NQ30 TUC5 LCQA F0QU RCEP YXYP AN5M NDPM E4DR

+#News v1.0
+- Possibility to activate or deactivate logs
+- Possibility to activate or deactivate 1% of fee
+- Possibility to the pool url

 #News v0.9
 - It's linked on the nimiq-testnet.
 I'm waiting the official pool to release it on mainnet.